Netminded/static-dashboard/README.md

 # Static Dashboard App

-This project uses Vue 3, Vue Router and Pinia for the local store, TypeScript and Firebase for authentication.
+This project uses Vue 3, Vite, Vue Router and Pinia for the local store, TypeScript and Firebase for authentication.

 ## Recommended IDE Setup